A little bit of background history …

 Use DuckDuckGo search instead of Google search

-If you use use GMail, don’t delete it but
+If you use use GMail,

-use another
+don’t delete it but use another

-email host: Zoho Mail is £1 a month (nothing is
+email host: Zoho Mail is £1

 If you have an iPhone use Apple Maps for satnav